isomerpages/ogp-scamshield-suite/pages/I've been scammed.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/I_ve_been_scammed.png">
 </div>
-<p>Should you fall prey to a scam (i.e., suffer monetary loss or loss of
+<p>If you fall for a scam (i.e. suffer monetary loss or loss of personal
-personal information), take the following steps to protect yourself from further losses, and prevent other victims from being scammed.</p>
+information), take the following steps to protect yourself from further losses, and help prevent other victims from being scammed.</p>
 <p></p>
 <h4><strong>Contact your bank immediately</strong></h4>
 <p>If your bank account or credit card has been compromised, the bank can